Cold Spring Harbor Whaling Museum

 Groups should consist of 20 to 50 people.
 Programs last from 30 to 90 minutes, except for a 4-hour FULL DAY Program, which covers a variety of subjects for up to 55 students.
 Great deal!

-Hours: Tuesday - Sunday, 11am - 5pm.
-Open summer Mondays and holiday Mondays throughout the year.
+Fall and Winter: Tuesday - Sunday, 11am - 5pm.
+Open on many holiday Mondays.
 Group Programs daily.

 Group Reservations: At least 8 weeks in advance, up to 16.